KonchakivskyiDanylo/PythonForDs/README.md

 - Database name: `PythonForDs`
 - Collections: `isw_html`, `isw_report`

-Database and collections names can be changed if you want.
+You can change the database and collection names if needed

 ## Scripts and Their Purposes